RoboJackets/robocup-software/docs/source/faq.rst

 variables.
 Python is an interpreted language, meaning there's no easy way for us to step through it with a debugger.

-In C++, you can achieve a similar print-by-debug with SPDLOG.
+In C++, you can achieve a similar debug-by-print with SPDLOG.

     1. Add ``#include <spdlog/spdlog.h>`` in your header file.
     2. Add some lines like ``SPDLOG_INFO("VARIABLE_NAME = {}", variable_name);``